Christmas Special : Upto 40% OFF! + 2 free courses - SCHEDULE CALL

 What Is Cybercrime and Who Creates Cyberthreats?

+So, what is cybercrime?
 Crimes performed over the internet using digital devices and technologies are called Cybercrime.
 The intent behind performing a cybercrime could range from professional to personal benefits.
 While things mostly revolve around financial benefits, technological misuse to commit personal reputational damage and spread vulgarity is equally prevalent.

 People who commit illegal and criminal activities over the internet are cybercriminals.
 It can be an individual or an organization hiring spammers to meet a paid objective, possibly for a company or political organization.
 It has also been noticed that employees working in cybercrime organizations start individual operations, gaining experience and expertise over time.
-This indicates that the risk of cybercrime exposure is increasing with time, and the need to undertake some basic cybersecurity classes is mandatory to understand all the scenarios of threats over the internet.
+This indicates that the risk of cybercrime exposure is increasing with time, and the need to undertake some basic cybersecurity classes to preserve cyber safety is mandatory to understand all the scenarios of threats over the internet.

 What are the Types of Cybercrime?